enzo-project/enzo-e/getting_started.rst

 ========

-After configuring Cello for your computer, the Cello framework and Enzo-P application can be compiled using "make", which in turn calls the included ``./build.sh`` script.
+After configuring Cello for your computer, the Cello framework and Enzo-E application can be compiled using "make", which in turn calls the included ``./build.sh`` script.
 Other options are available for generating useful `http://orgmode.org/ <org-mode>`_ files, generating doxygen documentation, running